Chris10Garcia/phase-1-blog-1-code-examples/blog.md

 { value: 20 }
 `

-Furthermore you can remove the `return` statement and the results are still the same
+Even if you remove the `return` statement, the results are still the same: the original object will get modified

 And this needs to be taken into account when calling on iterative methods such as map, filter, and forEach on JSON data!